fg-edu-tep/fg-edu-tep/README.md

 📂 Here, you can find some old labs, projects, and notes that can also be found on a public Obsidian garden based on "Webpage HTML export."

-🗒️ Notes can be found at [notes.fgutep.xyz](https://notes.fgutep.xyz).
+🗒️ Class notes can be found at [notes.fgutep.xyz](https://notes.fgutep.xyz).

 Thanks for stopping by! 🚀